cmurph77/homefinder-api/README.md

 First you must install dependencies with -> 'pip install -r requirements.txt'

-Then to run the server ru the command -> 'gunicorn app:app'
+To manually run the server run the command -> 'gunicorn app:app'

+The server should run in the docker container labelled api which will be created when running docker-compose for elasticsearch

+When making changes to the api container run -> 'docker-compose build' to apply these changes to the api

 # Endpoints